Under $300K in Austin ISD? These Two School Zones Make It Possible.

 You might lean toward Widen if:

-- The absolute lowest price point in Austin ISD is your target
+- The absolute lowest price point in 78744 is your target

-- You are buying for investment purposes and plan to evaluate school options separately
+- You are buying for investment purposes and the 2026 school closure is not a factor in your decision

 Frequently Asked Questions